ugur0sahin/NET_Lab_Project_Prototype/README.md

 # NET_Lab_Project_v0.1.2
-- The algorithm gives common nodes, edges and fused nodes, edges is encoded in the
+- The algorithm gives common nodes, edges and fused nodes, edges is coded.
+- Also Spectral comparison, Vertex/Edge Overlap comparison and Get Edit Distance comparison algorithms are coded to the the Spectral_VeO_GeD_comparison.py

 # NET_Lab_Project_v0.1.1
 - Defined networkx databases can be manipulatd through directd randomization algorithm coded in generate_randirected_db.py, also can be plotted